hirosystems/docs/docs/docs/introduction/nonce.md

 # Nonce handling

 In order to prevent stuck transactions, you must track the next available nonce for principals issuing transactions.
-The API provides an endpoint to make nonce handling simpler:
+The Stacks Blockchain API provides an endpoint to make nonce handling simpler when usint the following command:

 ```bash
 # for mainnet, remove `.testnet`